kauffecup/kauffecup.github.io/pages/04-about.md

 Front-end web developer for IBM Verse, specifically on search, threads, analytics, folders, and the overall framework.
-Quickly rose to leadership positions and was involved in many design, architecture, and infrastructure decisions, while advocating for clean and modular code throughout the project’s entire codebase.
+Quickly rose to leadership positions and was involved in key design, architecture, and infrastructure decisions, while advocating for clean and modular code throughout the project’s entire codebase.